What Are The 4 Types Of Medicare?

 - Part-time home nursing care

-Medicare Part B is your general medical insurance for outpatient medical needs, including:
+Medicare Part B covers outpatient needs, including:

 - Doctor visits